jethrojones/website/_notes/Assumptions.md

 People are beautiful.

+People learn more when they are in charge of their learning

 Most importantly, we are all children of God, and because of that, have inherited and been blessed with gifts, abilities, skills, and more.

 [[Learning is a lifelong process]].
 It's malpractice to think of it just as the years of K-12 schooling.